 Every city has its favorite culinary stars.
 But Chicago could claim a whole galaxy.

-Rick Bayless won the James Beard Award for "National Chef of the Year" in 1995.
-His two main restaurants, Frontera Grill and Topolobampo, have brought the art of authentic regional Mexican cooking to the U.S. With several cookbooks and TV shows, Rick is still bringing new tastes home to Chicago.
+Friend-to-farmers chef Rick Bayless won the James Beard Award for "National Chef of the Year, 1995" and in the decades since, hasn't stopped garnering accolades.
+His two signature restaurants, Frontera Grill and Topolobampo, have brought the art of authentic regional Mexican cooking to the U.S. and his culinary empire has grown to include the quick casual xoco and airport-must-have Tortas Frontera.
+With several cookbooks, celebrity appearances and a national TV show, Rick continues to bring new tastes home to Chicago and to audiences around the world.

 After winning the Culinary Institute of American's "Escoffier Award," among others, David Burke decided to branch out from his Park Avenue Café in New York.
 His first stop was Chicago, with David Burke's Primehouse in The James Hotel.
 Sample his "culinology," an approach to food that combines the culinary arts with food technology.